01 – Fidel Castro completes 30 years in power in Cuba.

 15 – Australian missionary Jacqueline Hamill is shot dead while being held hostage at a Philippines jail.

-24 – Poland becomes the first Eastern Bloc country to appoint a non-Communist PM and end one-party rule, Tadeusz Mazowiecki – Lech Walesa having turned down the leadership.
+24 – Poland becomes the first Eastern Bloc country to appoint a non-Communist Prime Minister (Tadeusz Mazowiecki) and end one-party rule.

 24 – 1,645 Australian airline pilots resign en masse.